dtrckd/pymake/Readme.md

 ```

 ### Command_name
-If empty, a default settings a taken from {_default_expe} define as a constant in a script (ExpeFormat).
-All settings undefined in a design but defined in the {_default_exp} will take this value.
+If 'expe_name' is empty and `-x` is given, pymake assumes `run` command.
+If 'expedesing_id is empty', then the parameters are empty unless the script defines a `_default_expe` expe settings.
+All settings undefined in a design but defined in the `_default_exp` will take this value.

 Remark : -l and -s (--simulate) options don't execute, they just show things up.